Automation Examples

 • The recipe: smtp-settings.json, located in the /recipes/tasks folder in your installation files.

 • A properties file with the properties and values set up.
-See the example smtp.properties file below.
+See the example smtp.properties file.

 Follow these basic steps:

 2. Run the recipe at the command line.
-See Creating an SMTP server: running the recipe below.
+See, Creating an SMTP server: Running the recipe.

 3. Review the results in Policy Manager.
-See Creating an SMTP server: viewing the result in Policy Manager below.
+See, Creating an SMTP server: Viewing the result in Policy Manager.

 The content of the smtp.properties file used in this example is shown below.